 - Items required to participate in education such as books, uniforms, travel costs (where this is the primary barrier to participation)

 - Course or program fees (where not subsidised)

 - A program or activity which aims to engage a group of young people in education, training, or employment pathways and which builds their vocational and personal skills, such as a Barista training course or job interview skills.

-FRRR encourages other groups in fire-affected areas that work with young people to contact their local partner in their area, as there is still funding available to support affected youth.
+FRRR encourages other groups in fire-affected areas that work with young people to contact their local partner in their area, as it is expected that funding will be expended by June 2019.
 These organisations will be able to provide ongoing support to young people, addressing the financial and psychological barriers to participation.
 Please review the eligibility, program objectives, and what can be funded before you contact the partner.